 If you’re deciding which attribution model is best for your business, prepare for a heated discussion.
 Each one has its trade-offs as it emphasises or devalues the role of different channels and marketing activities.

-Businesses generate revenue in many ways: Through direct sales, subscriptions, referral fees, licensing agreements, one-off or retainer services.
+Businesses generate revenue in many ways: Through direct sales, subscriptions, referral fees, licensing agreements and one-off or retainer services.
 Or any combination of these activities.

-When selecting a multi-touch attribution model, prioritise your objectives first.
-Create a simple scoreboard, where your team ranks various channels and campaign types you rely on to close sales.
+When selecting a marketing attribution model, prioritise your objectives first.
+Create a simple scoreboard where your team ranks various channels and campaign types you rely on to close sales.

 Alternatively, you can survey your customers to learn how they first heard about your company and what eventually triggered their conversion.
-Having data from both sides can help you cross-validate your assumptions and eliminate some biases.
+Data from both sides can help you cross-validate your assumptions and eliminate biases.

-Then consider which model would best reflect the role and importance of different channels in your sales cycle.
-Speaking of which….
+Then, consider which model would best reflect the role and importance of different channels in your sales cycle.

 As shoppers, we spend less time deciding on a new toothpaste brand versus contemplating a new IT system purchase.
 Factors like industry, business model (B2C, DTC, B2B, B2BC), and deal size determine the average cycle length in your industry.

 Statistically, low-ticket B2C sales can happen within just several interactions.
-The average B2B decision-making process can have over 15 steps, spread over several months.
+The average B2B decision-making process can have over 15 steps over several months.

-That’s why not all multi-touch attribution models work equally well for each business.
+That’s why not all marketing attribution models work equally well for each business.
 Time-decay suits better B2B companies, while B2C usually go for position-based or linear attribution.

-Businesses struggle with multi-touch attribution model implementation due to incomplete analytics data.
+Businesses struggle with marketing attribution model implementation due to incomplete analytics data.

 Our web analytics tool captures more data than Google Analytics.
-That’s because we rely on a privacy-focused tracking mechanism, which allows you to collect analytics without showing a cookie consent banner in markets outside of Germany and the UK.
+That’s because we rely on a privacy-focused tracking mechanism, allowing you to collect analytics without showing a cookie consent banner in markets outside Germany and the UK.

-When you already know a user’s identifier (e.g., full name or email address), you can track their on-site behaviours over time to better understand how they interact with your content and complete their purchases.
-Quick disclaimer, though, visitors’ tracking may not be considered compliant with certain data privacy laws.
+When you know a user’s identifier (e.g., full name or email address), you can track their on-site behaviours over time to better understand how they interact with your content and complete their purchases.
+However, visitors’ tracking may not be considered compliant with certain data privacy laws.
 Please consult with a local authority if you have doubts.

-Multi-touch attribution modelling implementation is like a “seek and find” game.
-You have to identify all significant touchpoints in your customers’ journeys.
-And sometimes also brainstorm new ways to uncover the missing parts.
-Then figure out the best way to track users’ actions at those stages (aka do conversion and events tracking).
+Marketing attribution implementation is like a “seek and find” game.
+You have to identify all significant touchpoints in your customers’ journeys and sometimes brainstorm new ways to uncover the missing parts.
+Then, figure out the best way to track users’ actions at those stages (like goal and event tracking).

 Here’s a step-by-step walkthrough to help you get started.

 The global marketing attribution software is worth $3.1 billion.
-Meaning there are plenty of tools, differing in terms of accuracy, sophistication and price.
+There are plenty of tools differing in accuracy, sophistication and price.

-- Available models: Look for a solution that offers multiple options and allows you to experiment with different modelling techniques or develop custom models.
+- Available models: Look for a solution that offers multiple attribution model options and allows you to experiment with different techniques or develop custom models.

-- Implementation complexity: Some providers offer advanced data modelling tools for creating custom multi-touch attribution models, but offer few out-of-the-box modelling options.
+- Implementation complexity: Some providers offer advanced data modelling tools for creating custom marketing attribution models but offer few out-of-the-box modelling options.

 - Accuracy: Check if the shortlisted tool collects the type of data you need.
 Prioritise providers who are less dependent on third-party cookies and allow you to identify repeat users.

-- Compliance: Ensure that the selected multi-attribution analytics software wouldn’t put you at risk of GDPR non-compliance when it comes to user privacy and consent to tracking/analysis.
+- Compliance: Ensure that the selected marketing attribution analytics software won’t put you at risk of GDPR non-compliance regarding user privacy and consent to tracking/analysis.

 Finally, evaluate the adoption costs.
-While free marketing attribution tools such as Google Analytics exist, they often entail trade-offs in data quality and consistency trade-offs.
+While free marketing attribution tools such as Google Analytics exist, they often entail trade-offs in data quality and consistency.
 Premium attribution tools may have “hidden” licensing costs and bill you for extra data integrations.

-Multi-touch attribution requires ample user data.
-To collect the right type of insights you need to set up:
+Marketing attribution requires ample user data.
+To collect the right type of insights, you need to set up the following:

-- Website analytics: Ensure that you have all tracking codes installed (and working correctly!) to capture pageviews, on-site actions, referral sources and other data points around what users do on page.
+- Website analytics: Ensure you have all tracking codes installed (and working correctly!) to capture page views, on-site actions, referral sources and other data points around what users do on a page.

-- Tags: Add tracking parameters to monitor different referral channels (e.g., “facebook”), campaign types (e.g., ”final-sale”), and creative assets (e.g., “banner-1”).
-Tags help you get a clearer picture of different touchpoints.
+- Campaign tracking URLs: Add tracking parameters to your URLs to monitor different referral channels (e.g., “Facebook”), campaign types (e.g., ”final-sale”), and creative assets (e.g., “banner-1”).
+Campaign tracking parameters help you get a clearer picture of different touchpoints.
 You can use a campaign tracking URL builder to speed up this process.

 Finally, think about the ideal lookback window — a bounded time frame you’ll use to calculate conversions.
-For example, Matomo has a default windows of 7, 30 or 90 days.
-But you can configure a custom period to better reflect your average sales cycle.
-For instance, if you’re selling makeup, a shorter window could yield better results.
+For example, Matomo has a default window of 7, 30 or 90 days.
+But you can configure a custom period to reflect your average sales cycle better.
+For instance, a shorter window could yield better results if you’re selling makeup.
 But if you’re selling CRM software for the manufacturing industry, consider extending it.

 For example: If your goal is lead generation, you can track: